Rangoli

 Over time, imagination and innovative ideas in rangoli art have also been incorporated.
 Rangoli have been commercially developed in places such as five star hotels.
 Its traditional charm, artistry and importance continue today.

 Etymology

-From Sanskrit word "रङ्ग" which means colour.
+From Sanskrit word "रङ्ग" (raṅga) which means colour.
 Rangoli is derived from the Sanskrit word ‘rangavalli’.

 The various names for this art form and similar practices include: